Coronavirus: Natural Methods To Protect Oneself

 While Vitamin C hasn’t been proven to prevent cold symptoms, some studies have indicated it can shorten the lifespan of a cold.
 Plus, it boosts your overall health, including your immune system.

-Austin recommends getting the vitamin through your diet.
+Getting the vitamin through your diet is recommended.
 The fresher the food, the better.
 Think oranges, rather than orange juice or supplements.
 Overdoing it on vitamin C supplements (not dietary vitamin C) can lead to upset stomach and kidney stones.

 3. Sleep